 - Place the rolls 2-3cm apart swirled side up on a baking tray lined with baking paper.
-Loosely cover with greased clingfilm or a tea towl and leave to rise in a warm place for 30min.
+Loosely cover with greased cling film or a tea towel and leave to rise in a warm place for 30min.

 - During this time preheat oven to 190°C/ 170°C fan.

 - Remove the cling film and bake in the oven for 25-30 mins until golden and well risen.

 - Five minutes before buns have finished baking, sift the icing sugar into a bowl and mix in just enough water to make icing with a smooth, thick, spoonable consistency.